Dive computer: Further development

 In 2001, the US Navy approved the use of Cochran NAVY decompression computer with the VVAL 18 Thalmann algorithm for Special Warfare operations.

 In 2008, the Underwater Digital Interface (UDI) was released to the market.
 This dive computer, based on the RGBM model, includes a digital compass, an underwater communication system that enables divers to transmit preset text messages, and a distress signal with homing capabilities.

 By 2010 the use of dive computers for decompression status tracking was virtually ubiquitous among recreational divers and widespread in scientific diving.
 50 models by 14 manufacturers were available in the UK.

 The variety and number of additional functions available has increased over the years.

+Thalmann algorithm (VVAL-18) is available to the US Navy in computers from Shearwater Research, since the closure of Cochran Undersea Technology after the death of its founder.

+Wristwatch format housings have become common.
+They are compact and can also serve as daily wear wristwatches, but the display area is limited by the size of the unit and may be difficult to read for divers with poorer vision, and control buttons are necessarily small and may be awkward to use with thick gloves.
+Battery life may also be limited by the available volume.

+Smartphone housings

+Waterproof housings are marketed which use a smartphone, depth and temperature sensors and a decompression app to provide dive computer capabilities.
+Depth ratings vary, but 80msw is claimed for some.
+Bluetooth wireless communications have been used for communication between the smartphone and external sensors.
+Specifications may not mention any validation tests or compliance with standards relevant to diving equipment.
+A variety of features are offered based on the smartphone platform.
+Android and iOS operating systems are supported.